A topic from the subject of Experimentation in Chemistry.

 Quantitative analysis involves using numerical data to determine the amount of a substance in a sample.
 It plays a crucial role in chemical experimentation for various purposes.

-- Gravimetric analysis: Determining the mass of a substance by precipitating it as a solid and weighing it.
+• Gravimetric analysis: Determining the mass of a substance by precipitating it as a solid and weighing it.
+This involves separating the analyte from the sample matrix and weighing the isolated product.

-- Volumetric analysis: Using titrations to determine the concentration of a solution by measuring the volume required to neutralize or react with it.
+• Volumetric analysis (Titration): Using titrations to determine the concentration of a solution by measuring the volume of a reagent required to react completely with the analyte.
+This relies on stoichiometric relationships between reactants.

-- Spectrophotometry: Measuring the amount of light absorbed or emitted by a substance to determine its concentration.
+• Spectrophotometry: Measuring the amount of light absorbed or emitted by a substance to determine its concentration.
+This technique utilizes the Beer-Lambert Law which relates absorbance to concentration.

 Main Concepts

-- Calibration curves: Standard solutions of known concentrations are used to establish a relationship between the measured response (e.g., absorbance, volume) and concentration.
+• Calibration curves: Standard solutions of known concentrations are used to establish a relationship between the measured response (e.g., absorbance, volume) and concentration.
+This allows for the determination of unknown concentrations from their measured responses.

-- Statistical analysis: Used to determine the significance of results and estimate uncertainties.
+• Statistical analysis: Used to determine the significance of results and estimate uncertainties.
+Includes t-tests, ANOVA, and regression analysis.

 Applications